clarityai-eng/example-angular-app-with-clarity-widget/README.md

 Once you have updated the configuration you should see the widget in the sample page.

 ## What and where to look
-`clarity-widget.component.ts` is an example component that can be used more or less as is (you will need to copy also the definition file `clarity-ai-widget.d.ts` that is inside the component folder or the compiler might complain about the import).
+`clarity-widget.component.ts` is an example component that can be used more or less as it is (you will need to copy also the definition file `clarity-ai-widget.d.ts` that is inside the component folder or the compiler might complain about the import).
 This component contains an example on how the library at package `@clarity-ai/widget` can be used.

 ## Clarity widget library